Ohio Payday Loan Laws: The Ultimate Legislative Guide

 The director of a homeless shelter caught them paying illiterate homeless people to sign their petition.
 It would be almost amusing if it weren’t so repugnant.

-Final verdict: Should you take out a payday loan in Ohio?
+The bottom line: Should you take out a payday loan in Ohio?

 The Ohio payday loan laws have eliminated most of the worst payday lending practices in the state, but that doesn’t mean that the loans are suddenly an ideal form of borrowing.
 Even a 28% APR is expensive, and you can probably do better with another lender, especially if you have decent credit.